-Psychotic disorders such as schizophrenia are a group of serious illnesses that affect the mind.
-These illnesses alter a person's ability to think clearly, make good judgments, respond emotionally, communicate effectively, understand reality, and behave appropriately.
+Psychotic disorders are a group of serious illnesses that affect the mind.
+They make it hard for someone to think clearly, make good judgments, respond emotionally, communicate effectively, understand reality, and behave appropriately.

 There are different types of psychotic disorders, including:

 Schizophrenia: People with this illness have changes in behavior and other symptoms -- such as delusions and hallucinations -- that last longer than 6 months.
 It usually affects them at work or school, as well as their relationships.

 Schizoaffective disorder: People have symptoms of both schizophrenia and a mood disorder, such as depression or bipolar disorder.

 Schizophreniform disorder: This includes symptoms of schizophrenia, but the symptoms last for a shorter time: between 1 and 6 months.

 Brief psychotic disorder: People with this illness have a sudden, short period of psychotic behavior, often in response to a very stressful event, such as a death in the family.
 Recovery is often quick -- usually less than a month.